-If your boat will not be used for several weeks or more, and there is no shore power hookup, remove the batteries from the boat and connect them to a charger.
+If your boat will not be used for several weeks or more remove the battery from the boat and connect it to a charger.

-B. RECOMMENDED BATTERIES
+A. RECOMMENDED BATTERIES

 The following table describes the recommended marine cranking batteries to install in your boat.
 All batteries should be of the same type, age & rating.